Since brass, nor stone, nor earth, nor boundless sea,

 That in black ink my love may still shine bright.

-Sonnet 65 in modern English
+Read Sonnet 65 in Easy, Modern English:

-Watch Sir Patrick Stewart read Shakespeare’s sonnet 65
+Listen to Sir Patrick Stewart read Shakespeare’s sonnet 65

 SInce braſſe,nor ſtone,nor earth,nor boundleſſe ſea,